UT Tyler Graduate Nursing

 Doctor of Nursing Practice

-- Enroll in a highly successful, competitive program: Among universities nationwide,
+- Enroll in this highly successful, competitive program!
+Among universities nationwide,

 - Understand how to incorporate research findings into the development of policies pertinent to nursing and health, both nationally and internationally.